 Trinidad is a half hour to 45 minutes south of Orick and north of Eureka.
 To get to Trinidad Cove drive north on Hwy 101 from Eureka/Arcata/Mckinleyville or south from Oregon/Crescent City/Orick.
 Take the Trinidad exit at Hwy 101 (mile marker 101 and freeway exit # 728).
 If you are driving from the north you will turn right when you get off the freeway (or turn left from the southern exit).
 Go through the town of Trinidad, turn right past the lighthouse and go down the hill.
-At the bottom of the hill take a sharp left turn and go through the Seascape parking lot to the beach at the south end.
+At the bottom of the hill there is a beach on your left and a beach on your right.
+We will be launching from the beach on the left.
+Take a sharp left turn and go through the Seascape parking lot to the beach at the south end.
 You may park on the beach if you have 4-wheel drive, otherwise go back to the State Beach parking area (at the bottom of the hill before you turned left into the Seascape parking area) and park in the gravel lot.
 We will meet on the beach at the far south end of the parking lot to the left of the boat launch.
-SUMMER 2010: The Trinidad Harbor is going through a complete remodel this summer.
-Please be patient while the construction is going on.
-Public restrooms and an entire new pier are being developed.
-In order to do all this the Trinidad Rancheria is building a sewage treatment plant.
-Kayak Zak's recommends stopping by the Seascape Restaraunt for a great meal and to help support this very friendly business while they suffer through the construction timeline.

 What is a PFD??

 A “Personal Flotation Device” is also called a “Life Jacket!"
 We have size infant through XXL that fit a wide variety of body types.
 We also have CFDs: Canine Floatation Devices for your best friends!